Women in Hinduism: Upanishads

 Women are mentioned and are participants in the philosophical debates of the Upanishads, as well as scholars, teachers and priestesses during the Vedic and early Buddhist age.
 Among women acknowledged in the Upanishads are Gargi and Maitreyi.
-In Sanskrit, the word acharyā means a "female teacher" (versus acharya meaning "teacher") and an acharyini is a teacher's wife, indicating that some women were known as gurus.
+In Sanskrit, the word āchāryā means a "female teacher" (versus āchārya meaning "teacher") and an āchāryini is a teacher's wife, indicating that some women were known as gurus.

 Female characters appear in plays and epic poems.
-The 8th century poet, Bhavabhuti describes in his play, Uttararamacharita (verse 2 - 3), how the character, Atreyi, travelled to southern India where she studied the Vedas and Indian philosophy.
-In Madhava's Shankaradigvijaya, Shankara debates with the female philosopher, Ubhaya Bharati and in verses 9 - 63 it is mentioned that she was well versed in the Vedas.
+The 8th century poet, Bhavabhuti describes in his play, Uttararamacharita (verse 2–3), how the character, Atreyi, travelled to southern India where she studied the Vedas and Indian philosophy.
+In Madhava's Shankaradigvijaya, Shankara debates with the female philosopher, Ubhaya Bharati and in verses 9–63 it is mentioned that she was well versed in the Vedas.
 Tirukkoneri Dasyai, a 15th-century scholar, wrote a commentary on Nammalvar's Tiruvaayamoli, with reference to Vedic texts such as the Taittiriya Yajurveda.

 The Hindu historical epics

 In the two Hindu historical epics, Ramayana and Mahabharata, the role of women is multiple.
-The main female character in the Mahabharata, Draupadi is married to all the five Pandavas due to Mata Kunti directive to distribute without seeing what has been brought by Pandavas, thus had five husbands.
-She is insulted by Duryodhana, one of the main reasons for the great war in restoring the honor of their woman.
-In the Ramayana, the historical epic on shri Ram's life composed eight lakh years BC in tretayug, Sita is respected, honored, wise and seen as inseparable beloved but lived as a homemaker, the ideal wife and partner to Rama.
-In the Hindu dharma, women's oral readings of the Ramayana at home bring piece, happiness, good progeny, good health and relives family from bad luck and bad health.
+The main female character in the Mahabharata, Draupadi is married to all the five Pandavas due to Kunti's directive to distribute without seeing what has been brought by Pandavas, thus had five husbands.
+She is insulted by Duryodhana, but Lord Krishna came to her rescue.
+This insult was one of the main reasons for the great war in restoring the honor of their woman.
+In the Ramayana, Sita is respected, honored, portrayed as wise and seen as inseparable from Rama and beloved but lived as a homemaker, the ideal wife and partner to Rama.
+While in the Adbhut Ramayana Sita is the most powerful and the destroyer of evil.
+In the Hindu dharma, women's oral readings of the Ramayana at home bring peace, happiness, good progeny, good health and relives family from bad luck and bad health.